If you’re curious about the Kingston A400, we’ve got all the information you need right here.

 These variables are quite easy and straight forward.
 They determine maximum, minimum, and average data transfer speeds during a benchmark.

 It all depends on how you are going to use your solid state drive.
 As the main drive combined with a secondary drive?
 Or as a stand-alone drive?
 Of course, in both of these cases, you want all performance ratings to be as high as possible.
 However, sometimes it’s not possible to choose such a drive, and then you may have to choose between a high 4k random or sequential speeds.

 If you want to use the particular drive as the system drive, you definitely want to look for 4k random speeds as high as possible as it will make your OS boot and work faster.
 However, if the drive will be used a secondary drive or mass storage utility, look for high sequential read and write speeds.

 Should you buy it?

-We also believe that A400 is a much wiser choice than UV400 as it costs about 20$ more and has similar performance.
+We also believe that A400 is a much wiser choice than UV400 as it costs more and has similar performance.
 Basically, A400 is the same UV400 just with a different controller.